-I mean, like you need any right??
-If you’re umming and arring about going to Mauritius on your next family holiday, I’m thinking your line of reasoning falls into the following categories: a) should I bother flying long-haul with a baby and a toddler, when I could minimise stress with a shorter plane journey, b) money and c) is there any point when they might not even remember it?
-Well, let me convince you to take the plunge and book yourself a stay at Heritage Le Telfair Golf and Wellness Resort, in the stunning Domaine de Bel Ombre.
+If you’re umming and arring about where to stay in Mauritius on your next family holiday, let me convince you to take the plunge and book yourself a stay at Heritage Le Telfair Golf and Wellness Resort, in the stunning Domaine de Bel Ombre.
 Please note, this is not a sponsored post – this place is just spectacular.

 Imagine your most perfect family holiday – does it include sunshine (but not too hot or humid), idyllic beaches, a little bit of luxury, cocktails on beach swings, no clearing up, gourmet food, plenty of kiddy entertainment, impeccable service and some adult downtime?
 Then Heritage Le Telfair is your lady!